OnTheLine/otl-ardmore-road-wh/README.md

 ## City Directory CSV and PDF files

 1922-1926 Ardmore Road, West Hartford, City Directory Listings, transcribed from *Geer’s Hartford Directory, Including West Hartford and East Hartford, Connecticut* (Hartford, Conn: Hartford Printing Company).
+Digitized by Ancestry.com.

 - 1922 https://www.ancestry.com/imageviewer/collections/2469/images/895141
 - 1923 https://www.ancestry.com/imageviewer/collections/2469/images/1338432
 - 1924 https://www.ancestry.com/imageviewer/collections/2469/images/1338432
 - 1925 https://www.ancestry.com/imageviewer/collections/2469/images/898569
 - 1926 https://www.ancestry.com/imageviewer/collections/2469/images/900345

+Note: City directories may be incomplete and contain errors.
+In this example, John Griswold is listed at 46 Ardmore for two years, then listed at 44 Ardmore for one year.
+Likewise, Charles Isleib is listed at 53 Ardmore for two years, then 51 Ardmore for one year.
+Abraham Weiner is listed at 83 Ardmore for one year, then 81 Ardmore the next year.

 ## Voter Registration CSV file